Special-K-s-Flightsim-Bots/DCSServerBot/plugins/punishment/README.md

 The number of penalty points that a player "earns", is configured here.
 Collisions are hits where the players aircraft is being used as a weapon.
 You can add own events that you can use from inside the mission environment (see below), like the example here with "zone-bombing".

+**ATTENTION:** Multiple events, that happen inbetween a minute, are calculated as a single event.
+This is on purpose, to avoid too many punishments when a user unintentionally dropped a CBU onto something.

 ### Punishments
 Each point level can trigger a specific action.
 When the user hits this limit by gathering penalties, the specific action is being triggered.
-A delay will fire this action after <delay> seconds.
+Actions are triggered at least every minute.
+So there might be a slight delay in being a bad pilot and getting punished.
+That allows victims to -forgive the dedicated act.

-A ban usually is temporary and punishment points can decay over time.
-After a specific number of temp bans, a user is permanently banned.
+A ban is temporary and punishment points can decay over time (see below).

 ### Exemptions
 User that should not be punished.
 Can be either ucids or discord groups.

 ### Forgive
 To prevent actions to be executed against an initiator, victims can use the -forgive command inside the in-game chat.
+This will delete the punishments to this user that are not executed already and delete the events from this specific occasion.

 ### Unban
 Auto-unban when the user reached <= this amount of points.